-Once we select decays of mediator particles into $b$-jets inside the CMS MS, we need to ensure that they can be triggered efficiently with a reasonably low background.
-Particle multiplicity from the same dSV ($n_{\rm dSV}$) is an important factor, because it will eventually control the number of hits in a cluster detected in the MS, i.e., a higher multiplicity ensures that the cluster of MS hits can be easily distinguished from the SM punch-through background.
-Also, if we demand a minimum cut on the number of charged particles associated with the same dSV ($n_{\rm dSV}^{\rm ch}$), for instance, we demand at least 3 or 5, we can significantly reduce the background from the decay of long-lived particles in the SM, like $K_S$ and $\Lambda$, which have a charged multiplicity of two.\footnote{Other SM long-lived hadrons which might decay after punching through the calorimeter are, $\Sigma^+$, $\Sigma^-$, $\Xi$, $\Xi^-$ and, $\Omega^-$.
-Some of these, like $\Xi^-$ or $\Omega^-$, might result in $n_{\rm dSV}^{\rm ch} \geq 3$, however, these will be rare with low $p_T$ and our harder set of cuts with $n_{\rm dSV}^{\rm ch} \geq 5$ can get rid of such backgrounds.} We calculate the multiplicities including hadrons, electrons and photons coming from the same dSV with $p_T >$ 0.5\,GeV and $|\eta| < 2.8$.
-Our definition of the same dSV includes tolerance of 1\,cm in each $x$, $y$, and $z$-direction, in order to take into account the displaced decays of $b$-mesons.
-Some mesons can still have longer decay lengths in the lab frame, and hence we will lose them in this analysis.
-Fig.\,\ref{fig:bb_14_ndsv} shows the histograms of $n_{\rm dSV}$ distribution (left panel) as well as $n_{\rm dSV}^{\rm ch}$ distribution (right panel).
+Once we select decays of mediator particles into a pair of $b$-jets inside the CMS MS, we need to ensure that they can be triggered efficiently with a reasonably low background.
+Particle multiplicity from the same dSV, i.e. $n_{\rm dSV}$, is an important factor, because it will eventually control the number of hits in a cluster detected in the CMS MS, namely, a higher multiplicity ensures that the cluster of MS hits can be easily distinguished from the SM punch-through background.
+Also, if we demand a minimum cut on the number of charged particles associated with the same dSV, i.e. $n_{\rm dSV}^{\rm ch}$, for instance, we demand at least 3 or 5 charged particles, we can significantly reduce the background from the decay of long-lived particles in the SM, such as $K_S$ and $\Lambda$, which have a charged multiplicity of two\footnote{Other SM long-lived hadrons which might decay after punching through the calorimeter are, $\Sigma^+$, $\Sigma^-$, $\Xi$, $\Xi^-$ and, $\Omega^-$.
+Some of these, like $\Xi^-$ or $\Omega^-$, might result in $n_{\rm dSV}^{\rm ch} \geq 3$, however, these will be rare with low $p_T$ and our harder set of cuts with $n_{\rm dSV}^{\rm ch} \geq 5$ can get rid of such backgrounds.}.
+We calculate the multiplicities including hadrons, electrons and photons coming from the same dSV with $p_T >$ 0.5\,GeV and $|\eta| < 2.8$.
+Our definition of the same dSV includes tolerance of 1\,cm in each $x$-, $y$- and $z$-direction, in order to take into account the displaced decays of $b$-mesons.
+Some mesons can still have longer decay lengths in the laboratory frame, and hence we will lose them in this analysis.
+Fig.\,\ref{fig:bb_14_ndsv} shows the histograms of the $n_{\rm dSV}$ distribution (left panel) as well as the $n_{\rm dSV}^{\rm ch}$ distribution (right panel).